pinwheelovefaye/academic-kickstart/content/publication/journal-article/index.md

 ---
 title:
-"Systematic assessment of the sex ratio at birth for all countries and estimation of national imbalances and regional reference levels"
+"Systematic assessment of the sex ratio at birth for all countries and estimation of national imbalances and regional reference levels", "test"
-"test"
 authors:
 - admin